-There is a lot of confusion out there when we talk about pressure regulating devices, especially when referring specifically to fire department hose connections on standpipes.
+There is a lot of confusion about pressure regulating devices, especially when referring to fire department hose connections on standpipes.
 The confusion lies somewhere between the standards and how we refer to the specific devices.
-The 2019 NFPA 14 Standard for the Installation of Standpipes and Hose Connections has clearly defined not only what a pressure regulating device is but went a step further in defining both pressure regulating valves and pressure restricting devices.
-This is a key in understanding the operational differences between the design applications.
+The 2019 edition of NFPA 14: Standard for the Installation of Standpipes and Hose Connections has clearly defined not only what a pressure regulating device is but went a step further in defining both pressure regulating valves and pressure restricting devices.
+This is a key to understanding the operational differences between the design applications.

-First, we must be clear in understanding the basic difference between the term static and residual pressure as it relates to water.
-Static water pressure is simply the pressure of water when not flowing or motionless.
-Residual water pressure, on the other hand, is the pressure of water when flowing or working pressure, used in early code terminology.
-This basic understanding will allow us to better understand what we are regulating, and which devices are required.
+To understand pressure regulating devices, we first need to understand the difference between the static and residual pressure of water.
+Static water pressure is simply the pressure of water when not flowing (motionless).
+Residual water pressure, on the other hand, is the pressure of water when flowing or, as used in early code terminology, under working pressure.
+This basic concept will allow us to better understand what we are regulating, and which devices are required.

 This differentiation is vital to understanding the design application and expectations of the system.
 The current edition of NFPA 14 requires the following:

-States you must provide a minimum residual design pressure of 100 psi at that most remote hose connection, NFPA 14, Section 7.8.1.
+- You must provide a minimum residual design pressure of 100 psi at that most remote hose connection (Section 7.8.1).

 By definition, the only pressure regulating device capable of regulating both static and residual pressure is a pressure reducing valve (PRV).

-It must be noted than when hose connections are above the maximum allowed, they may be restricted or reduced to any pressure within the acceptable range within the two design limitation criteria of pre-1993 (100psi) vs post 1993 (175psi).
-This pressure can also be factory set or field adjustable at the hose connection.
-This is significant as field adjustable set pressures may be able to be increased with specific tools and knowledge, while factory set cannot.
+It must be noted than when hose connections are above the maximum allowed, they may be restricted or reduced to any pressure within the acceptable range within the two design limitation criteria of pre-1993 (100 psi) vs post-1993 (175 psi).
+This pressure can also be factory-set or field-adjustable at the hose connection.
+This is a significant consideration, as field-adjustable set pressures may be able to be increased with specific tools and knowledge, while factory-set cannot.

-In the 2017 NFPA 25 Standard for the Inspection, Testing, and Maintenance of Water-based Fire Protection Systems, in Chapter 13, Common Components and Valves, the requirements for Pressure reducing valves (PRV), requires them to be fully flow tested every five years (NFPA 25, Section13.5).
-The confusion falls in Section 13.5.2 governing testing requirements for Hose Connection Pressure Regulating Devices.
+The confusion falls in Section 13.5.2 that governs testing requirements for Hose Connection Pressure Regulating Devices.
 The section is trying to reference pressure restricting devices but uses the umbrella term of regulating.
-This continues in 13.5.3 with requirements for hose rack assembly pressure regulating devices, once again using regulating instead of restricting.
-Although the misuse of “regulating” devices unintentionally still covers the required maintenance for all devices designed for the purpose of reducing, regulating, controlling or restricting water pressure, it should be addressed by the NFPA 25 committee.
+This continues in 13.5.3, with requirements for hose rack assembly pressure regulating devices—once again, using “regulating” instead of “restricting.”
+Although the misuse of “regulating” devices unintentionally still covers the required maintenance for all devices designed for the purpose of reducing, regulating, controlling, or restricting water pressure, it should be addressed by the NFPA 25 committee.

-2018 NFPA 1 Fire Code (NFPA 1, Section 126.96.36.199.2) states that hose connections shall be in accordance with NFPA 13, unless class II or Class III standpipes in accordance with NFPA 14 are used.
-This is an extract from 2015 NFPA 101 Life Safety Code (NFPA 101, Sections 188.8.131.52.2 and 184.108.40.206.2) and was extracted from the assembly chapters of that document.
-This section applies to stages but was extracted to NFPA 1 Fire Protection Systems standpipe system chapter leading to confusion of the standard governing requirements for hose connections.
+The 2018 NFPA 1: Fire Code (Section 18.104.22.168.2) states that hose connections shall be in accordance with NFPA 13, unless class II or Class III standpipes in accordance with NFPA 14 are used.
+This is an extract from the 2015 NFPA 101: Life Safety Code (Sections 22.214.171.124.2 and 126.96.36.199.2)—specifically extracted from the assembly chapters of that document.
+This section applies to stages but was extracted to NFPA 1’s standpipe system chapter, leading to confusion about the standard governing requirements for hose connections.
 This section has been removed in the 2018 edition of NFPA 101.

-Understanding the design difference between the umbrella term of pressure regulating which covers all things that reducing, regulating, controlling or restricting water pressure and the more specifically defined terms of restricting and reducing that delineate residual (flowing) and static (non-flowing) reductions.
-It is not only key to proper design and installation of hose connections but imperative to fire service operations.
-The fire service must understand the implications of the design criteria used in the installation of fire protection systems in buildings and the limitations of the system design.
+It’s vital to understand the design difference between the umbrella term of pressure regulating—which covers all things that reduce, regulate, controll, or restrict water pressure—and the more specifically defined terms of restricting and reducing that delineate residual (flowing) and static (non-flowing) reductions.
+This is not only key to proper design and installation of hose connections but imperative to fire service operations.
+The fire service must understand the implications of the design criteria used in the installation of fire protection systems in buildings, and the limitations of the system design.